GabeScott/standard-works-vault/General Conference/1988 October - The Measure of Our Hearts.md

 What does the Lord require for service?
 A willing heart and intense desire.

+## Third Question: Do I have an understanding, loving heart?

 An understanding, loving heart is the pinnacle of all human emotions.
-As the Apostle Paul said, charity “beareth all things, believeth all things, hopeth all things, endureth all things.”
-(1 Cor.
-13:7.)
+As the Apostle Paul said, charity “beareth all things, believeth all things, hopeth all things, endureth all things.” ([[1 Corinthians 13.7|1 Cor.
+13:7]].)
 We come closest to becoming Christlike when we are charitable and understanding of others.

 One may have many talents and knowledge but never acquire wisdom because he does not learn to be compassionate with his fellow man.

 We will never approach godliness until we learn to love and lift.
 Indifference to others and their plight denies us life’s sweetest moments of joy and service.

+## Last Question (this taken directly from the Book of Mormon): “If ye have experienced a change of heart, and if ye have felt to sing the song of redeeming love, … can ye feel so now?” ([[Alma 5.26|Alma 5:26]]; italics added).

 Having a “change of heart” at one time in our lives is insufficient to give us an understanding heart today.
 Helping and understanding a person years ago do not fill us with the love of God today.